PurvaTijare/PurvaTijare/README.md

 - 👋 Hi, I’m @Purva
 - 👀 I’m interested in Data Science and ML.
 - 🌱 I’m currently learning computer science.
-- 💞️ I’m looking to collaborate on DS projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me ...purvatijare211@gmail.com

 <!---